IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-Humanism emphasizes human agency to understand the world, moving away from the dogma of the Catholic Church.
-Rather than viewing humans as sinful and the world as a forsaken place, humans are considered to be beautiful during the Renaissance.
-In the mediaeval period, the human body was the symbol of lust and sin, and it was covered.
-In contrast, the sculpture of David by Michelangelo celebrates the beauty of the human body.

-William Shakespeare (1564 -1616), an English playwright and poet, embodies the spirit of humanism in the 39 plays, 154 sonnets, and poems and verses.
-He puts the inner life of average people on stage and reveals their emotions, desires, and struggles (e.g., Romeo and Juliet, As you Like It, Othello, and King Lear).
-In the famous play, Hamlet proclaimed:

-> *What a piece of work is a man, how noble in reason,*
->
-> *How infinite in faculty,*
->
-> *In form and moving how express and admirable,*
->
-> *In action, how like an angel in apprehension, how like a god,*
->
-> *The beauty of the world, the paragon of animals* (Hamlet, II, ii, 300-303; Leahey, 1987, p.
-79).

-René Descartes (1596-1650) was a devout Christian and the father of modern philosophy and mathematics.
-He developed the Cartesian X-Y coordinate system to map space and motion mathematically.
-(See Figure 24).
-In physiology, he was the first to describe the reflex arc (e.g., knee jerk reflex), which operates automatically through the spinal cord and not the brain.
-It is not a voluntary, meaningful, or conscious action.
-(See Figure 25).

 **Insert Figure 24 and 25 here**